951-579-4096

 • For big items that are hard to move like furniture, you can cover it with a drop cloth/sheet as well.

-Getting Rid of Soot
+How to Clean Soot Off Walls: Getting Rid of Soot

 Since soot is easy to smear, using a regular sponge may just push the soot farther into the wall which can lead to a permanent stain.